Boora Narsaiah Goud

 Boora Narsaiah Goud (born 2 March 1959) is an Indian politician in the state of Telangana.
-Joining in the Telangana Rashtra Samithi political party in 2009 he has won as a Member of Parliament in the 16th Lok Sabha representing Bhongir constituency in 2014 election and lost in 2019.
+Joining in the Bharat Rashtra Samithi political party in 2009 he has won as a Member of Parliament in the 16th Lok Sabha representing Bhongir constituency in 2014 election and lost in 2019.

-Goud has quit the TRS on 15 October 2022 & joined BJP on 19 October 2022.
+Goud has quit the BRS on 15 October 2022 & joined BJP on 19 October 2022.
+He was appointed as State BJP Vice president on 8 September 2025.

 He earlier was laparoscopic, obesity and gastrointestinal surgeon from Telangana, India.
 He was an active proponent of Telangana statehood and was a member of Telangana Joint Action Committee.

 He is currently the director of Hyderabad Institute of Laparoendoscopic Surgery (HILS) and provides services at Aditya Hospital and Care Hospital in Telangana.

 Early life

 He was born in Suryapet, Andhra Pradesh.
 He studied medicine at Osmania Medical College.

 Career

 He studied till Intermediate at Suryapet and later graduated from Osmania Medical College, Hyderabad, in 1983 with First division and Distinction in 4 subjects.
 He did his M.S. in general surgery from Osmania Medical College followed by specialization in laparoscopic surgery.
 He is pioneer of laparoscopic surgery in India and has more than 32,000 procedures to his credit.
 He is a Teacher, Academician, Trainer in laparoscopy, writer and social worker.